apache/asterixdb-site/dev-setup.md

 ---

 ## Introduction
-We warmly welcome any contributions to the Apache AsterixDB&trade; (incubating) or related (Hyracks, Pregelix) projects.
+We warmly welcome any contributions to the Apache AsterixDB&trade; or related (Hyracks, Pregelix) projects.
 A great way to start contributing is to pick a bug labelled starter in JIRA and submit a patch for it, to get acquainted with our codebase and development process.

 ---